vahidashkani/Fast-U-Net/README.md

 # Dataset
 In this folder the train and test sets are provided.
-To have sufficient train, you must combine all image files (image1, image2, image3) in a single image folder. moreover, train and validation sets are separated.
+To have sufficient train, you must combine all image files (image1, image2, image3) in a single image folder. moreover, train and validation sets are listed in .txt Docs.